yogendratamang48/ASPNET-Notes/Chapter4_1.md

 * Real
 * Text
 * Blob
-With this infomration, lets create our first database "School.db"
+With this infomration, lets create our first database "nec.db"
 ##### Creating Database #####
 Go to your directory in Console and type in
 >`D:\Sqlite> sqlite3 nec.db`